wokibe/cisco_ssh_fingerprint/README.md

 does not generates the SHA256 fingerprint, in spite of the indication in the above web pages.

-The included script cisco_ssh_fingerprint.py is a reengineered python3 script, which also generates the SHA256 fingerprint.
+The included file cisco_ssh_fingerprint.py is the above mentioned script reengineered for python3, which also generates the SHA256 fingerprint.

 ### Usage
 from the Cisco output (my_crypto_key.txt) extract the 5 lines of the pubilc